hudsonrj/liturgia-lumina/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# For a production build (for example when deploying to Cloud Run) use:
+npm start
 ```

 **Edit a file directly in GitHub**